Trial dates set for Central Okanagan RCMP officer charged with sexual assault - Lake Country Calendar

 Trial dates have been set for a former Central Okanagan RCMP officer charged with sexual assault.

-Chad Lincoln Vance, 49, will face a four-day trial, taking place from Aug.
+Chad Lincoln Vance, 49, will have a four-day trial, taking place from Aug.
 31 through Sept.
 3.

 An out-of-town judge and Crown prosecutor will be assigned to the case to avoid conflict due to Vance’s RCMP connection.